HatsuSixty/AppDrawer/src/TestClient/README.md

 ### Events

 To make the server start sending events, the `startPollingEventsWindow` and `stopPollingEventsWindow` methods are available, and to actually receive the events, use `pollEvent` in a loop.
 **Keep in mind that not receiving the events after calling `startPollingEventsWindow` leads to undefined behavior on the client side.**
+**Also, multiple calls to `sendPaintEvent` in a very short amount of time is not recommended.**